feliperomero3/MoneySmart/README.md

 ## Getting started

 1. Clone the project.
-2. Open the solution file `MoneySmart.sln` on Visual Studio.
+1. Open the solution file `MoneySmart.Database.sln` on Visual Studio.
-3. In the Solution Explorer right-click the `MoneySmart.Database` project and click "Publish..."
+1. In the Solution Explorer right-click the `MoneySmart.Database` project and click "Publish..."
-4. In the Publish dialog click "Load Profile..." and select the `MoneySmart.Database.publish.xml` file.
+1. In the Publish dialog click "Load Profile..." and select the `MoneySmart.Database.publish.xml` file.
-5. Confirm the loaded connection string matches your target instance ((localdb)\MSSQLLocalDB by default).
+1. Confirm the loaded connection string matches your target instance (`(localdb)\MSSQLLocalDB` by default) and click "Publish".
+1. Open the solution file `MoneySmart.sln` on Visual Studio.
-6. Press F5 to start the build and run the application.
+1. Press F5 to build and run the web application.
-7. Wait for your default browser to be automatically launched into <https://localhost:5000>
+1. Wait for your default browser to be automatically launched into <https://localhost:5000>

 ## License